0dot0repeating/dakka/README.md

 ```

 It's a mod with guns.
 The guns make everything easy - not Russian Overkill levels
 of easy, but still pretty damn easy.
-Eventually, I'll change up the monsters to
-fix this.
-Today's not that day.
+Great for slaughtermaps!

 Any version at and before 0.06-alpha6-2 were made in the days of Zandronum 1.3.
 They might use an old, deprecated method to set console variables, so be wary.